 According to a tantalizing new study, wine combined with exercise is a recipe for heart health.
-So, run in the morning and then head to a local cafe in the afternoon for a wine and work session.
+So, organize a run in the morning and then head to a local cafe in the afternoon for a wine and work session.

 15. Monthly game nights

 Once a month, break out the board games.
 Open up your coworking space to your members, their families and friends, and even the community at large.
 Orange CoWorking in Austin started a monthly recurring game night that they open to non-members for a small fee.

 Offer a limited number of free day passes to non-members once a quarter.
 Giving new people a taste of what your space has to offer is the best way to convert them into paying members.
 Impact Hub uses this strategy well.
 Here’s an example from their Berkeley community.
 You can even use visitor reception software to connect visitors with the right people.